-Connect systems via Kafka, Redis, AWS SQS and SNS
+Connect systems via many brokers such as Kafka, AWS SQS, RabbitMQ and more.

-Provides higher level interfaces to work with data producers and consumers. plumb supports four backends: Redis, Amazon SQS and SNS services, Kafka, and a memory implementation (designed to be a testing artifact).
+Provides higher level interfaces to work with data producers and consumers. plumb supports five backends: RabbitMQ, Redis, Amazon SQS and SNS services, Kafka, and a memory implementation (designed to be a testing artifact).

 The focus is on python 3 and boto3 (for AWS support).